A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Econometric framework

 where $p_0$ denotes the intensity parameter of the Dirichlet distribution.
 In the framework of overfitting mixture models (i.e. models that set $G$ greater than the true number of clusters, $G^{true}$), the parameter $p_0$ plays an important role in shaping the way the posterior distribution treats redundant mixture components.\footnote{For a discussion, see \cite{fruhwirth2006finite} and \cite{rousseau2011asymptotic}}

-In what follows, we place yet another Gamma prior on $p_0$.
+In what follows, we place another Gamma prior on $p_0$.
 Following \cite{ishwaran2001bayesian} and \cite{malsiner2016model}, we choose a Gamma prior with expectation $E(p_0)=1/G$,

 Hereby, we let $c_0$ be a hyperparameter that controls the variance of the prior $1/(c_0 G^2)$.
-This prior choice will handle irrelevant mixture components by shrinking the associated weights to zero and emptying superfluous components.
+This choice handles irrelevant mixture components by shrinking the associated weights to zero and empties superfluous components.
 Consistent with simulation evidence provided in \cite{malsiner2016model}, we set $c_0=10$.